 Mr. Merritt has been part of the teams advising:

-- Canada Pension Plan Investment Board, as a member of a Hellman & Friedman-led consortium that also includes Blackstone and GIC, in the consortium's $11 billion take-private of The Ultimate Software Group, Inc. and in the recapitalization of Berlin Packaging L.L.C., resulting in CPPIB and Oak Hill Capital Partners having joint control of Berlin
+- Canada Pension Plan Investment Board in a consortium that also includes Hellman & Friedman, Blackstone and GIC, in the consortium's $11 billion take-private of The Ultimate Software Group, Inc. and in the recapitalization of Berlin Packaging L.L.C., resulting in CPPIB and Oak Hill Capital Partners having joint control of Berlin

 - Cunningham Lindsey U.S. Inc. (a portfolio company of CVC Capital Partners) in its sale to Sedgwick Claims Management Services, Inc. (a portfolio company of KKR)